-Exceeded GA's 10M hits data limit, now what?
-Matomo has the answers
+Exceeded Google Analytics' 10M hits data limit, now what?

 Yikes.
 Alarm bells were ringing when a Google Analytics free user came to us faced with this notice.
 Let’s call him ‘Mark’.
 Mark had reached the limits on the data he could collect through Google Analytics and was shocked by the limited options available to fix the problem, without blowing the budget.
 The thoughts racing through his head were:

 - “What if Google starts charging USD150K now?”

 Then he came across Matomo and decided to get in touch with our support team …

 “Can you fix this issue?” he asked us.

 We’ll get back to helping Mark in a minute.
 For now let’s go over why this was such a dilemma for him.

 In order to resolve this data limits issue, one of the solutions was for him to upgrade to Google Analytics 360, which meant shelling out USD150,000 per year for their 1 billion hits per month option.
 Going from free to USD150,000 was too much of a stretch for a growing company.